 - Online mental health service Kooth has been available to all children and young people aged 11-25 in Rotherham since November 2021 and will be in place until August 2024.
-97% of young people said they would recommend KOOTH to a friend. - The Best Start and Beyond Framework was approved in September 2022 to enable key health and other services for children (such as the 0-19s Public Health Nursing service) to work more cohesively together - Disadvantaged Pupils Making the Difference project working with targeted schools - Inclusion Pathway is fully implemented to support pupils' mental health and well-being, increase attendance, and reduce suspensions and permanent exclusions - Universal training on early reading offered to all schools - 63 young people provided with a Kickstart placement - Children's Capital of Culture launched in February 2022 with a high-profile Festival and a new exhibition and a wide range of free activities.
-The programme will continue to work with children and young people to co-design the next phase of development. - Council and SYICB awarded Standout Partnership Award from DFN Project Search.
-This recognised the provision of supported internships for young people with an EHCP in Rotherham
+In Quarter 4, 6% of service users identified as BAME and 90% of young people said they would recommend KOOTH to a friend. - The Best Start and Beyond Framework was approved in September 2022 to enable key health and other services for children (such as the 0-19s Public Health Nursing service) to work more cohesively together. - Disadvantaged Pupils Making the Difference project working with targeted schools - Inclusion Pathway fully implemented to support pupils' mental health and well-being, increase attendance, and reduce suspensions and permanent exclusions - Targeted activity with families is improving levels of take up in early education places with over 90% of two-year-olds taking up a place.
+As part of this, translated Early Education leaflets have been produced and distributed, childcare providers encouraged to produce videos to showcase settings and there has been a proactive early identification of SEND needs and supported offered to parents / settings - Universal training on early reading offered to all schools - A school mobile library which visits schools where children are unable to walk to their local library has been introduced - Monthly author visits and books promoted in schools have been carefully chosen to reflect the diverse communities of Rotherham and their heritage - 63 young people provided with a Kickstart placement - Children's Capital of Culture launched in February 2022 with a high-profile Festival and a new exhibition and a wide range of free activities.
+The programme will continue to work with children and young people to co-design the next phase of development.

-- New universal Youth Offer agreed, enabling all children and young people to find out about fun activities to do in Rotherham, supported by the new website 'Places to Go and Things to Do' that went live in November 2022 - Elements Academy officially opened in January 2022, providing new provision for children with special educational needs and disabilities.
+- Council and SYICB awarded Standout Partnership Award from DFN Project Search.
+This recognised the provision of supported internships for young people with an EHCP in Rotherham - New universal Youth Offer agreed, enabling all children and young people to find out about fun activities to do in Rotherham, supported by the new website 'Places to Go and Things to Do' that went live in November 2022. - Elements Academy officially opened in January 2022, providing new provision for children with special educational needs and disabilities.